 - Pressure equipment

 - Electrical and electronic equipment

-Certification Experts can take on the role of economic operator as an EU Authorised Representative.
-If you are interested in our AR service or have more questions about the Market Surveillance Regulation, contact us today.
+Certification Experts can take on the role of economic operator as an EU Authorised Representative or EC Rep. If you are interested in our AR service or have more questions about the Market Surveillance Regulation, contact us today.

 Find More Insights

 Construction Products Regulation 2013

 The lifts and safety components of lifts Directive 2014/33/EU